ONSdigital/dp-publish-pipeline/publish-scheduler/README.md

 ### Publish-scheduler

 A service which schedules and initiates release of Zebedee collections.
+Also marks them complete when sufficient file complete messages have been received.
+The schedule is stored in postgres.

 Schedule messages are received via a kafka topic (see below).
 Examples of inbound messages:
 ```